zephyrproject-rtos/zscilib/README.md

 (data aggregation, statistical analysis, etc.) to be done in less time, using less data storage, and at a lower overall processing cost.

-> **A key goal of zscilib is to allow more data processing to happen on the endnode**.
+> A key goal of zscilib is to allow more data processing to happen on the endnode.

 By generating immediately actionable and scientifically-relevant data points (standard SI units, pre-filtered data, etc.) directly on the endnode, zscilib